Sayyid Qutb imprisoned in Egypt

 As he grew in confidence, bin Laden started planning attacks against targets in the USA.

 Terrorists bombed the US Embassy in Nairobi, Kenya in August 1998, leaving hundreds dead and wounded.

 Bin Laden warns USA to expect attacks

 In 1998, Osama bin Laden issued another declaration against the USA.
-He called on all Muslims to serve God by killing Americans so that the USA would withdraw its troops from Saudi Arabia and end its support from Israel.
+He called on all Muslims to serve God by killing Americans so that the USA would withdraw its troops from Saudi Arabia and end its support for Israel.
 Secretly, he was already supporting several terrorist attacks against US targets in Africa.